 'Stubby-T' for Telecaster Bridge

-The ’Stubby-T’ uses shorter than average poles and a unique wind that give it a squat appearance, but tonally it adds some serious girth and grit to a Tele bridge position.
-I wanted to offer the presence and beef associated with our wonderful (and very popular) T90 pickup but voiced slightly differently and that would be a drop in fit to the majority of Tele-style guitars.
+The' Stubby-T' uses shorter than average poles and a unique wind that gives it a squat appearance, but tonally, it adds some serious girth and grit to a Tele bridge position.
+I wanted to offer the presence and beef associated with our fantastic (and very popular) T90 pickup but voiced slightly differently, that would be a drop in fit to the majority of Tele-style guitars.

-“It now sounds like a Tele should.'
+"It now sounds like a Tele should.'We'll take that.

 Grey bottom flatwork with white string wrap.